Hardware register: Write operation

+Enable (EN) is asserted and the register address (ADDR) is sent to the binary decoder, causing it to assert the selected register's clock enable input (CE).
+Upon write (WR) rising edge (the trailing edge of active-low WR strobe, in this example), the selected register will store the word presented on the data bus (DATA).
+EN is often generated by a separate address decoder that qualifies higher-order address bits (e.g., chip select).

 Read operation

 The process of reading an addressable register involves gating its output data onto a shared bus.
 Depending on the application, the gating mechanism may employ multiplexers or tri-state buffers, or both.
 The outputs of all registers in a group are accessible to the gating mechanism, thus allowing any register's output word to be sent to the bus.
 Some applications employ multiple instances of this mechanism to allow different registers (or a single register) to be concurrently gated onto multiple buses; each such instance is commonly called a read port.